Monitors - New UI

 Raise an alert of priority | Choose the priority of the alert that will be raised: • Critical • High • Moderate • Low • Information |

-Auto resolve the alert if it is no longer applicable | Configure the monitor to auto-resolve the alert if it's no longer triggered after a specified time frame (1 minute - 1 week).
+Auto resolve the alert if it is no longer applicable | Configure the monitor to automatically resolve the alert if it's no longer triggered after a specified time frame (1 minute - 1 week).
 The monitor will then be reset, allowing further alerts to be raised. |

 There may be times when your device runs noticeably slower than usual.
 One reason may be the device's high CPU usage.
-It is normal to have high CPU usage occasionally but having it for a longer period of time might indicate hardware or software problems or may even be a sign of virus or malware infection.
+It is normal to have high CPU usage occasionally, but having it for a longer period of time might indicate hardware or software problems or may even be a sign of virus or malware infection.
 Monitoring your devices' CPU usage may help you proactively address further issues.

 Supported operating systems/device types in the New UI: Windows, macOS, Linux, ESXi.